This chicken couldn't have turned out any better.

 2 tsp orange zest

-Combine cumin, chile powder and salt.
+Combine cumin, chili powder and salt.
 Rub into both sides of chicken breasts.

 Using a large skillet, heat oil to medium high.
 Brown breasts, 3-4 minutes per side or until a nice crust forms and chicken is just shy of completely cooked.
 Remove from skillet and set aside.